The End (1978 film)

 The End is a 1978 American black comedy film directed by and starring Burt Reynolds, written by Jerry Belson, and with music composed by Paul Williams.
 The film also stars Dom DeLuise along with Sally Field, Strother Martin, David Steinberg, Joanne Woodward, Norman Fell, Myrna Loy, Kristy McNichol, Pat O'Brien, Robby Benson and Carl Reiner.

-Reynolds later said he "loved" the film.
+Reynolds was quoted saying he "loved" the film.
 "Nobody wanted to do it.
 They allowed me to do The End if I did Hooper, which made a fortune for Warner Brothers.
 But The End eventually made $40 million."

 Plot

-Wendell "Sonny" Lawson, an unscrupulous real-estate promoter, learns that he has a fatal blood disease and decides to kill himself rather than enduring a slow, painful death.
-He takes the time to meet with several friends and family members for the last time, while hiding the fact about his suicide attempt.
-Sonny ends up in a mental institution, where he befriends a fellow patient, Marlon Borunki, a deranged schizophrenic murderer.
+Wendell "Sonny" Lawson, an unscrupulous Los Angeles real estate promoter, learns that he has a fatal blood disease and has between three months and a year to live.
+After visiting a hospital ICU, he decides to die by suicide rather than endure the slow, painful death his doctor describes.
+He takes the time to meet with several friends and family members for the last time, including his daughter Julie and ex-wife Jessica, hiding his prognosis and his intentions from most of them.
+However, he does reveal his plan to Marty, his best friend and lawyer.